bagnine/Pnuemonia-image-classification/README.md

 ### Densenet121

-Considering this model was unconventional for image classification we were surprised that it worked so efffectively in our use case:
+Considering this model was unconventional for image classification we were surprised that it worked so effectively in our use case:

 Accuracy: 0.8734